robertdebock/learn-terraform/BASIC/5-build-infrastructure.md

 |-------------|------------|
 |60 minutes   |a computer  |

+# What?

+This is your first Terraform code.
+We'll start easy with a simple resource and build up from there.

+In this lab Terraform will connect to a cloud provider for the first time, it will take a bit of setting up.
+There should be sufficient time to troubleshoot and debug issues.

 Let's build your first resources with Terraform, this does differ per provider.

 - [AWS](https://learn.hashicorp.com/tutorials/terraform/aws-build?in=terraform/aws-get-started).